 Secured debt is any type of debt that is secured by some type of collateral, such as a car loan that is secured by the vehicle or a mortgage that is secured by the home.
 Most secured debts are dischargeable, unless they were obtained by fraud or misrepresentation.
 However, it is necessary to maintain payments for the secured property if you intend to keep the property after filing for bankruptcy.
 If you are willing to surrender the secured property – the vehicle, television, home appliance, or other collateral — you may not be required to repay the amount that was borrowed to purchase such property.

 Most other debts are considered unsecured debt.
 Chapter 7 bankruptcy provides for the discharge of most types of unsecured debt.
-Once unsecured debt is discharged in bankruptcy, you are no longer obligated to repay the debt and the creditor can no longer attempt to collect such debt from you.
+Once unsecured debt is discharged in bankruptcy, you are no longer obligated to repay the debt.
+The creditor can no longer attempt to collect such debt from you.

 What Debts Can I Get Rid Of?